Sorin373/PersonalWebsite-repo/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> This website was created for fun and it presents me and py personal projects.
     <br>
 </p>